plus sub section on Lucy Way Sistare Say, a.k.a.

 description: Water Spiral Series.

-the misunderstanding of the "meaning Hounds, the people who still
+encourage the misunderstanding of the "meaning Hounds, the people who

-think the title comes before the painting and the critics who ran out of
+still think the title comes before the painting and the critics who ran

-thing to say before they learned to talk.
-Maybe you've got to hand these
+out of thing to say before they learned to talk.
+Maybe you've got to

-people something to deal with, because it looks to me as if these pictures
+hand these people something to deal with, because it looks to me as if

-are going to be tough to swallow.
-Well, the tougher the better.
-It only
+these pictures are going to be tough to swallow.
+Well, the tougher the

 -

-Spiral Series' shown at Gallery One, Toronto, Ontario, Canada
+Water Spiral Series' shown at Gallery One, Toronto,

-- Walter Darby Bannard- Carol Sutton's New Paintings,
+Ontario, Canada - Walter Darby Bannard- Carol Sutton's

-exhibition catalogue essay, Gallery One, Toronto, Ontario, Canada,
+New Paintings, exhibition catalogue essay, Gallery One, Toronto,

 November 1983)